 - A range of elective courses will support you as you explore ideas and technologies along with your studio practice.
 Through group learning, you'll gain both practical and theoretical understanding of your artworks.
 You'll have the opportunity to specialise in a broad range of media:

 - Art writing and criticism

-- Ceramics
+- · Ceramics

 - Curatorial practices

 - Digital media

 - Drawing

 - Installation

 - Moving image

 - Ngā toi taketake

 - Painting

 - Performance art

 - Photography

 - Printed matter

 - Sculpture

 - Social and public practice

-You'll also take two General Education courses and have the option to take other courses in subject areas that suit your interests.
+You'll also have the option to take other courses in subject areas that suit your interests.